zephyrproject-rtos/zephyr/boards/arm/stm32g081b_eval/doc/index.rst

 - LED3        : PD8
 - LED4        : PD9

-For mode details please refer to `STM32G0 Evaluation board User Manual`_.
+For more details please refer to `STM32G0 Evaluation board User Manual`_.

 Programming and Debugging
 *************************